 If you juice carrots a few times a week, and the pulp really adds up.
 Finding a good use for all that excess carrot-y goodness is always a challenge, and it’s just too nutritious to just throw in the compost.

 Carrot Halwa is also known as Gajar Halwa or gajrala, and is a traditional Indian dessert made with carrots and full-fat milk or coconut milk.
 This Carrot Halwa recipe tastes like a sweet, spicy carrot pudding, and it is delicious warm or cold.
 It’s so good, I have trouble eating just one piece!

 Traditionally, halwa is garnished with roasted cashews or pistachios, but you could also use golden raisins, sliced almonds or even currants, if you prefer.
 Enjoy with a cup of masala chai!

 - 2 cups finely shredded carrots (squeeze out excess water) OR carrot pulp from a juicer

-- 2 cups full fat coconut, goat or cow's milk (where to find additive free coconut milk)
+- 2 cups full fat coconut, goat or cow's milk (where to find BPA-free coconut milk)

-- 1/4 cup coconut palm sugar, Rapadura OR 4 Tbsp honey (where to find coconut sugar online)
+- 1/4 cup coconut sugar, Rapadura OR 4 Tbsp raw honey

 - 1/2-1 tsp. cardamom, to taste

 - 1/4 cup roasted pistachios, almonds or cashews, coarsely chopped or processed into small pieces.

 - Boil the milk on medium-high heat in a non-stick pan until it is reduced to about to 1 cup.
 Stir often to ensure the milk does not burn in the bottom of the pan.
 Set aside.

 - Melt the butter or coconut oil in a frying pan on medium heat.

 - Add the shredded carrots or carrot pulp and stir-fry for about seven to eight minutes.
 (This will take less time if you are using carrot pulp)

 - Carrots should be tender and slightly changed in color.

 - Add the milk and cook until the milk cooks off and is fully incorporated into the carrots.
 This will take about ten minutes.